 The internship is intended to give current graduate students or recent graduates of a preservation or conservation program an opportunity to apply their skills and knowledge in a research library setting.
 Students will gain experience in a preservation program for the care of collections and undertake and complete a project based on the needs of the Library.
 Interns will work in the Library Preservation Department under the guidance of the Preservation Librarian and other library staff.

-The posting for each annual internship is made in late January, with applications due at the beginning of March. more information on the Mary and Samuel Somit Preservation Internship including application requirements and deadlines, please see the Program Description.
+The posting for each annual internship is made in late January, with applications due at the beginning of March.
+More information on the Mary and Samuel Somit Preservation Internship including application requirements and deadlines, please see the Program Description.
 Applications for the 2016 Mary and Samuel Somit Preservation Internship are now being accepted through March 1, 2016.